AmitHarlev/CAMWiki/README.md

 ### TA Training

-If you will be TAing in the Fall you are required to attend the math department's TA training session **in person** the week before the semester starts (you will have gotten an email about this, probably from Marie).
+If you will be TAing in the Fall you are required to attend the math department's TA training session **in person** the week before the semester starts (you would have gotten an email about this, probably from Marie).
 In general, anyone not on a fellowship is TAing (look at your offer letter), but if you are unsure, you can email Phil Rusher to check.

 ### Booking a Conference Room